menandmice/micetro_docs/guides/user-manual/dhcp_kea_external_changes.rst

 .. meta::
-   :description: How to handle external changes with Kea
+   :description: How to handle external changes with Kea in Micetro by Men&Mice
-   :keywords: DHCP, external, changes, Kea
+   :keywords: KEA DHCP servers, KEA DHCP

 .. _dhcp-kea-external-changes: